 Source: Orchid Health

-Orchid Health provides access to board-certified genetic counselors at no additional cost.
-After testing, you’ll receive a personalized video that explains your results in clear, simple terms.
+To address the complexity in its reporting, Orchid Health provides access to board-certified genetic counselors.
+After testing, you’ll receive a personalized video that explains your results in simple terms.

 Orchid Health's DNA test has received both praise and criticism.
 Many hopeful parents appreciate the peace of mind it offers despite its high price of $2,500 per embryo.

-One user shared their experience of starting IVF and feeling anxious about genetic risks.
-They found the process simple and were relieved when two of their three embryos tested healthy, easing their concerns.
+Some users have shared their experience of starting IVF and feeling anxious about genetic risks, but they were relieved when two of their three embryos tested healthy with Orchid Health’s testing.

 Verdict: Is Orchid DNA testing right for you?